CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </td>
 <td width="40%">

-Look at the bottom-left map.
-You can switch between the **"True value"** of carbon across the ecosystem — a hypothetical world where we could measure everything — and the **"Revealed"** view, which shows our estimate.
+Look at the bottom-left map aerial map, showing a hypothetical carbon map where each square represents the carbon value at that location.
+You can switch between the **"True value"** of carbon across the ecosystem and the **"Revealed"** view, which shows how with each sample, we are revealing this map, 1 sample at a time.
 With each sample collected, the estimate updates, and the true map underneath is revealed a little more.
-It would take thousands of samples to fully uncover it — but we only need a *reasonable* estimate, not a perfect one.
+It would take thousands of samples to fully uncover it, but we only need a *reasonable* estimate, not a perfect one.

 </td>
 </tr>